-The Campus Security & Public Safety Department is organized by function: the Operations Division includes Patrol and Communications functions, the Specialized Services Division oversees Parking, Crime Prevention and Education, Emergency Preparedness, and the Behavioral Intervention Team (BIT)/Clery Compliance.
+The Campus Security & Public Safety Department is organized by function: the Operations Division includes Patrol and Communications functions, the Specialized Services Division oversees Parking, Crime Prevention and Education, and the Behavioral Intervention Team (BIT)/Clery Compliance.
 A staff of professionals and students provides administrative and other support for all aspects of security operation.
 CSPS is staffed 24 hours a day, 365 days a year.

 CSPS officers are trained to professional standards in public safety methods.
 Ongoing training, appropriate for the campus environment, is provided throughout the year.
 Officers carry handcuffs, pepper spray and/or baton and patrol the campus on foot, by car, and bicycle.
 Officers have the same arrest powers as private citizens.
 Some supervisory personnel have a limited law enforcement commission through the Spokane Police Department for information sharing purposes.
+The program providing limited commission through the Spokane Police Department ended in July of 2021.
 CSPS operates using a behavior-based reporting standard.
 This means that patrol and dispatch officers are trained to respond only when there exists observable, articulable, and bias-free facts that have reasonably and justifiably aroused suspicions of such activity.
-During the calendar year 2019 all officers completed de-escalation training.
+During the calendar year 2020 all officers completed implicit bias and DiversityEdu training.
+During the calendar year 2021, officers completed Trauma Informed First Aid and Naloxone trainings.